isomerpages/gb-assist/pages/solutionrepo/solution305.md

 #### Description

-An automatic depositor portions dough, fillings and batters onto moving or stationary lines.
-Portions will all be of consistent size no matter who operates the machine.
+An automatic depositor portions dough, fillings or batters onto moving or stationary lines.
+Portions will be of consistent size no matter who operates the machine.

-Grant support: 80% of cost of equipment, up to $20,000 grant
+Also known as dough portion divider, the machine is made to suit the soft dough texture.
+As a guide, it is recommended for the Dough Filler to allow a divided dough weight of minimum 7gm and a dough dividing capacity with minimum 5 seconds

 #### Details of Solution